International Programmes 2025/2026

 • classify and explain the social dynamics and transformation processes of Latin America in their respective contexts

-• comprehend, formulate, and work on interdisciplinary problems using and discussing the scientific theories and methods of the subjects represented at the Central Institute for Latin American Studies
+• comprehend, formulate, and work on interdisciplinary problems using and discussing the scientific theories and methods of the subjects represented at the Institute for Latin American Studies

 • develop academic projects related to Latin America, applying approaches and methods in practice